Inside a dark library with sunlight coming through the windows

 The allocation of graduate supervision for this course is the responsibility of the Faculty of English and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances a supervisor may be found outside the Faculty of English.

-It is expected that you will have at least two substantial supervisions in each term (or for part-time students, at least one each term).
+Most students have the opportunity to receive at least two substantial supervisions in each term (or for part-time students, at least one each term).
 In the case of students who require specific help to adjust to an academic programme or to a new range of skills, the supervisor will work with them to ensure that they have additional support.

 Assessment